lightningnetwork/lnd/docs/INSTALL.md

 ### Installing btcd

-`lnd` currently requires the [roasbeef](https://github.com/roasbeef/btcd) fork of `btcd` due to neutrino additions that are not yet available in the master branch.
+When using the `btcd` backend, `lnd` currently requires the [roasbeef](https://github.com/roasbeef/btcd) fork of `btcd` due to neutrino additions that are not yet available in the master branch.
 To install, run the following commands:

 Install **btcd**: (must be from roasbeef fork, not from btcsuite)
 ```